 Fair Wear Foundation (FWF) is committed to protecting and respecting your privacy and this policy explains what, when and why we collect personal information about people who contact us or visit our website, our members and other stakeholders.
 This policy describes how we use the information we collect, where we store it and whether we disclose it to others.
 The policy applies to our website www.fairwear.org (the “website”) and the services that we offer (the “services”) which includes membership for garment brands.

 Please note that we are in the process of updating this policy to ensure that we fully comply with the General Data Protection Regulation (Regulation (EU) 2016/679) and with the relevant provisions under Dutch law (the “Relevant Legislation”).
 We are using a tool called Your Safety Net Pro+ to do this.
-The new policy will be in place before the end of 2018.

 To offer our services we process personal data.
 ‘Personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 ‘Processing’ means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 We store your data at various moments, for example when you visit our website, or when you join us as a member brand, sign up for access to the FWF Wage Ladder, or when you contact us.